mirzafahad/mirzafahad.github.io/_posts/2013-02-22-wifi-rouge-access-point-part3.md

 # 1. Access Point
 Before we get started, make sure you have two WiFi interfaces or one WiFi and one Ethernet interface.
 One will be used for creating access point and the other one will be used for internet.
-Because you will need to provide the internet access to your users.
+Because you will need to provide internet access to your users.
 If not, they will realize something is wrong and will disconenct from your access point. **I will use Ethernet**.
 But the instructions are same either way.

 To turn our wifi adapter into access point mode we will use a tool called `hostapd`.
 It is a user space daemon for access point and authentication servers.
-To install type the following command on a terminal:
+To install type the following command in a terminal:

 ~~~
 sudo apt-get update
 sudo apt-get install hostapd
 ~~~

 If you haven't run the update before, run that command before installing `hostapd`.
 Now, this tool requires a config file that contains the necessary information to create access point.
-Let's create a blank document in that 'mitm' folder and rename it to `wifi_ap.config`.
+Let's create a blank document in that '*mitm*' folder and rename it to `wifi_ap.config`.
 The file will need to have the following configs:
 - **WiFi Interface:** The wifi interface you want to use to create access point.
 In my case it should be my Atheros WiFi adapter i.e. `wlxc01c3006xxxxx` or in Kali Linux it is `wlan0`.
 - **Bridge Interface:** We will need to create a bridge that will connect the access point and the internet.
 We can use any name for the bridge.
 We will call it `br0`.
-- **WiFi DriverL:** The wifi driver we want to use.
+- **WiFi Driver:** The wifi driver we want to use.
 That will be `nl80211`.
-- **Hardware mode:** If you look at the [IEEE 802.11](https://en.wikipedia.org/wiki/IEEE_802.11#Protocol) standard you will see wifi comes with different flavors.
-Hardware mode defines which of the flavor you want to use for your acess point.
+- **Hardware mode:** WiFi ([IEEE 802.11](https://en.wikipedia.org/wiki/IEEE_802.11#Protocol)) comes with different flavors.
+Hardware mode defines which one of the flavor you want to use for your acess point.
 The hardware mode can be:
 	- a = IEEE 802.11a (5 GHz) (if your adapter supports 5GHz)
 	- b = IEEE 802.11b (2.4 GHz) (default)
 	- g = IEEE 802.11g (2.4 GHz)
 	- ad = IEEE 802.11ad (60 GHz)
 	We will use `g`.
 - **SSID:** We will have to use a name for our access point that will entice our target to connect to it.
 Some of the examples can be, `StarbucksGuest`, `AT&T_Free`, `Walmartwifi_2.4`.
 - **Channel:** What channel you want to use for your access point.